-Country sub-division or sub-national entity is a part of the nation or any other region which is delineated for administrative purposes.
+A sub-division or sub-national entity is a part of the nation or any other region that is delineated for administrative purposes.
 These subdivisions have a certain degree of autonomy, and they manage themselves via their local governments.
 Some of the most significant sub-divisions and autonomous territories in the world include:

 The 6 Largest Country Subdivisions in the World

 Sakha is a subject of the Russian Federation with a population of over 958,528 (as per the 2010 census) which is mainly made up of Russians and Yakuts.
 The Sakha Republic is the most significant sub-national governing body in the world by area at 1,190,555 sq mi.
 Sakha is the eighth largest territory on earth.
 It is roughly the same size as Argentina.
 The capital of the Sakha Republic is Yakutsk.

 Western Australia occupies the western third of Australia.
 It is bordered by South Australia to the southeast, the Northern Territory to the northeast, the Southern Ocean to the south and the Indian Ocean on the west and north.
 Occupying an area of approximately 976,790 sq mi, Western Australia is the largest territory or state in the country and the second largest sub-divison in the world.
 The state has a population of over 2.6 million people with 92% of the population living in the southwestern corner of Western Australia.

 Krasnoyarsk Krai is another subject of the Russian Federation with its administrative center in Krasnoyarsk (one of the largest Siberian cities).
 Krasnoyarsk Krai is the third largest division on the globe and the second largest subject of the Russian Federation.
 The state occupies approximately 903,400 sq mi area which is about 25% of Canada's size.
 Krai is at the center of Siberia plus it covers almost half of the federal district of Siberia.